Introduction

 Once installed, navigate to your local repository directory and create a folder called "AWS", then open up a PowerShell terminal in the new directory.

-cd <your source code directory>
+1cd <your source code directory>2mkdir AWS3cd AWS

 You can initialise a new CDK project using the following command:

-cdk init app --language csharp
+1cdk init app --language csharp

 This command generates a few starter files in your AWS folder.
 In the src directory of the generated files, you'll find a solution file called Aws.sln, open this up in Visual Studio.